wrichter/manufacturing-reference-architecture-intro/Whitepaper/01_Introduction_to_the_OMP_Manufacturing_Reference_Architecture/01_Introduction.md

-This document is primarily interesting for readers who act in a function related to general IT topics, enterprise or solution architecture, Industry 4.0, or digital transformations regarding manufacturing and industrial production.
-As an outline of the intended audience, the following roles act as examples of what functions will benefit the most of this whitepaper.
+This document is primarily interesting for readers who act in a function related to general IT topics, enterprise or solution architecture, Industry 4.0, or digital transformations regarding manufacturing or industrial production.
+The following descriptions provide examples of the roles and functions that will benefit the most of this whitepaper.

 The white paper focuses on architect roles like **Enterprise Architects and Cloud/Solution/Software Architects** as they benefit from all